Six Seller-Antagonizing Behaviors to Avoid

 For sellers, few things are as frustrating as quickly fulfilling a purchase only to watch the tracking information and see that the item reached your neighborhood, survived multiple delivery attempts, languished at the local office for days, and then was returned to them.
 Just about the only thing more frustrating than this is the message from the shopper that invariably follows, asking for reshipment on the seller's time—presumably to do it all over again.

 If you're in a situation that makes delivery difficult or that requires special plans or considerations, as your seller before you make your purchase if they can make the special accommodations that you need, then supply these clearly so that the seller can get your item to you.
 Or make arrangements with a friend, a neighbor, or your local delivery office or carrier to ensure that the package gets to you despite complications.
 The seller's job is to get the item sent, in good condition and well-packaged, to your address.

 Contrary to what some shoppers think, the seller's job is not to actually go the extra mile (or four) to ensure that the purchase makes its way into your hands despite multiple obstacles and complications.

 Asking for delivery to unverified addresses

-Sellers get that life is complicated and over the course of a buyer's life they're likely to be at more than one address from time to time.
-But there's a reason why verified addresses are just that—verified.
+Sellers get that life is complicated and over the course of a buyer's life, they're likely to be at more than one address from time to time.
+There's a reason why verified addresses are just that—verified.
 It helps to reduce fraud, which makes it possible for sellers to be in business in the first place.

 When you're going to be at your mom's house for a week, or on vacation in Maine, or out of town with your neighbor receiving your mail, it's not that sellers don't understand these things—it's that they still need to ship to your verified address in order to protect themselves and their businesses.